 Most chickens lay their eggs in the first few hours of daylight.
 But it makes you wonder… Could they lay eggs at any time of the day?
 Exactly what time of day do most chickens lay eggs?
 Does the weather impact egg laying?
-Let’s find out!
+I’ve certainly found some of my hens laying rogue eggs at odd times of the day (and odd places!).

 What Time of Day Do Chickens Lay Eggs?